 Injury hazard!
-If the wheel has been insufficiently secured during assembly, it can become loosened during driving!
+If the wheel has been insufficiently tightened during assembly, it can become loosened during driving!

-- When refitting the drive wheels, tighten the Torx screw that secures the wheel to the hub to a torque of 30 Nm! - Secure all screws using a suitable threadlock (e.g. Loctite 243)!
+- When reassembling the drive wheels, tighten the Allen screws at a torque of 30 Nm! - Secure all screws using a suitable blocker (e.g. Loctite 243)!

+- Open-ended spanner 5 mm.

-- Torque wrench with ...
+- Torque wrench

-- Allen bit 5 mm

-- Torx bit T40

 - Repair kit for tyre repair or a new inner tube.

 - Talcum powder

-- Threadlock Loctite (e.g. Loctite 243)
+- Screw blocker Loctite (e.g. Loctite 243)